PersonHood/OpSec/OpSec.md

 - Turn OFF printing
 - Turn ON airplane mode
 - In App settings "Data Usage" disable background usage
-- In app settings "Storage" Cear cache
+- In app settings "Storage" clear cache
 - Download, install, and use an anonymous VPN
-- Connect the device to public WiFi hot-spots in airplane mode
+- Connect the device to public Wi-Fi, in airplane mode
 - Avoid at work and at home device usage
-- Vary time of day of device usage, presuming device is off between uses
+- Vary the time of day of device usage, presuming device is off between uses
-- Vary location of device usage, presuming device is off between uses
+- Vary the location of device usage, presuming device is off between uses
 - Provide the minimum required data on-line
 - Provide false or obscured data on-line when possible
 - Learn how to clear ALL browser data on exit